piriya33/CDC_Wordpress/wp-content/plugins/html5-videogallery-plus-player/readme.txt

 7. Also work with Gutenberg shortcode block.

 == Changelog ==

+= 2.5 (3, May 2021) =
+* [+] New - Added Gutenberg block support.
+Now use plugin easily with Gutenberg!
+* [+] New - Added 'align' and 'extra_class' parameter for all shortcode.
+Now both slider shortcode is support twenty-nineteen and twenty-twenty theme Gutenberg block align and additional class feature.
+* [*] Tweak - Code optimization and performance improvements.
+* [*] jQuery( document ).ready(function($) is replaced with function( $ ) to solve the issue with 3rd party plugin and theme js error.

 = 2.4 (29, Oct 2020) =
 * [*] Update - Regular plugin maintenance.
 Updated readme file.